Follow the step by step process or choose what situation that best describes you:

 Requirements and Standards

 Pre-law undergraduate education does not have any rules or limits imposed upon it by the ABA.
 You should take coursework that challenges and interests you.
-Recommended fields to take courses in include economics, philosophy, political science, English, communications, psychology, and sociology.
+Recommended fields to take courses include economics, philosophy, political science, English, communications, psychology, and sociology.

 Pre-Law Degree Options